Of Love and Other Demons: Reception and influence

 Of Love and Other Demons received mostly positive reviews.
-The New York Times gave a positive review, writing that the novel was an "almost didactic, yet brilliantly moving, tour de force."
+A.S.
+Byatt of the New York Times gave a positive review, writing that the novel was an "almost didactic, yet brilliantly moving, tour de force."
 The novel likewise received a positive review from Kirkus Reviews, which praised the characters, plot, and writing style.
 John Leonard praised the novella highly, but felt that the ending was rushed.

 The novel has inspired a film, Of Love and Other Demons.
 In 2008, the opera Love and Other Demons, by Hungarian composer Péter Eötvös was premiered at the Glyndebourne Festival.
 Colombian-American singer Kali Uchis's second album, Sin Miedo (del Amor y Otros Demonios), is named after the novel.